Greetings from the Book Cave, my friends,

 A few years later, after I had healed enough, I joined a small dance company, but the pain in my back forced me daily to take stock of my own body, its needs and limitations, and to either continue hurting it or to use it to navigate through a world without ballet.
 Eventually, the culture of ballet was not inclusive enough for me to stay — it wouldn’t work with my limitations, and it required me to sacrifice my time and body in the name of art.
 Ballet was an austere and unrelenting master to me, one that asked more of me than I could give.
 I have missed ballet every day since, and yet I am disturbed by what, exactly I’m missing.

 It’s a great essay, one that makes me really excited to read her book.
 The first half is about her life in ballet, and the second half is about rebuilding her life — and her identity — after ballet.
 You can order it wherever you buy books, or call your local library to ask them to get it for you.

 That’s it from me.
-Thanks for reading, and see you next week.
+I wish you a painless week, and see you next time.